taylorsreid/bun-threads/README.md

 ```

 ## ❓ FAQ
-### What's different from version 1.0.x?
-- You no longer have to pass arguments to Thread.run() or ThreadPool.run() as arrays.
-Intellisense should now pick up on argument types and amounts automatically.

 ### Why not just use one of the existing libraries that does this like workerpool, multithreading.io, tinypool, poolifier, threads.js, etc?
 - They're great projects, but they either don't work properly in Bun (workerpool is *almost* there), or they require that you to create a separate worker file, which is something that this library aims to avoid.